Pat practices principally in the areas of:

 Securities, Trust and Estates, Fiduciary Litigation, ERISA

 Pat served as defense counsel on class action shareholder securities and ERISA stockdrop claims against Patterson Companies, Inc. and certain of its officers and directors involving alleged violations of the Exchange Act, ERISA and Minnesota statutes in federal district court.
-The court dismissed all actions after the filing of motions to dismiss by Briggs on behalf of its clients.
+The court dismissed all actions after the filing of motions to dismiss.
 See In Re: Patterson Cos., Inc. Sec., Deriv. & ERISA Litig., 479 F. Supp.
 2d 1014 (D. Minn.
 2007).
 He has also defended a number of broker-dealers in securities arbitrations before the Financial Industry Regulatory Authority or FINRA involving claims of securities fraud, breach of fiduciary duty, selling away and negligence.

 Among his experience, Pat participated in the successful defense of billion-dollar breach of fiduciary duty claims against a Minnesota trust company, where, after a 10-week trial and appeal, dismissal and recovery of attorneys fees was awarded to the client.
 In 2006, Pat argued another case, Cooper Industries v.
 PepsiAmericas Inc., involving $30-million breach of fiduciary claims against a trustee and beneficiary in Illinois state court, which also resulted in dismissal of the claims.